DDexxeDD/phtree-c/README.md

 1. Choose a bit width (8, 16, 32, 64).
 Unless you are indexing doubles, you will probably be fine with 32 bit.
 2. Choose the dimensionality that you want (1-6).
 3. Add the chosen .h and .c to your project.
-4. Add the `phtreeXX_common.h` and `phtreeXX_common.c` to your project, where XX is your chosen bit width.

 You can have any combination of dimensionalities of the same bit width in your project, they will not conflict with eachother.
 However, you cannot have trees with different bit widths of the same dimensions at the same time, as they use the same type names.
 If you want to use different bit width trees of the same dimensionality see [Advanced Usage](#advanced-usage) below.